 Teachers will get a student comment alert in their Notification Center every time a student leaves a comment.
 When the comment is selected from the list, the Grade page will open to the Rubric.

 Teacher's may edit or delete their saved comments at any time by hovering over the comment.
-Selecting the red X will delete the comment.
-To save an edited comment, click the green save button.
+To save an edited comment, click the blue Save button.

 Teachers can award full or partial credit for each criterion by typing the value in the Score boxes.
 Scores can be edited any time or left blank until full credit can be awarded.
 Students will get a Rubric Grade Alert in their Notification Center each time their teacher clicks the Save button.